proxiee/simons-game/README.md

 The game gets progressively harder as the sequence gets longer.

+The HTML/CSS files are used to create the interface for the game.

 In the Javascript file -
 - When a key is pressed, the game starts by calling the `nextSequence()` function.
 If the game has already started, the `startOver()` function is called to reset the game.
 - When a button is clicked, the color of the button is added to the `userClickedPattern` array.
 The `playSound()` function is called to play a sound associated with the color, and the `animatePress()` function is called to add an animation to the button.
 The `checkAnswer()` function is then called to check if the user's answer is correct.